 Situated at a distance of 400 km from Bangalore, Jog Falls is known to be the highest plunge Indian waterfall.
 It is situated in the district of Shimoga and is called by the names Geruoppe Falls, Gersoppa Falls, and Jogada Gundi locally.
 These falls are formed upon the river Sharavathi, which is falling from the 253 meters of height.

-When traveling in Karnataka, you can never have enough of this part of India.
+When travelling in Karnataka, you can never have enough of this part of India.
 Each place is a microcosm of Karnataka and will introduce you to the varying but rich culture of this Indian state.